 We focused on the verification of the solution of a linear system, computed using floating-point arithmetic.
-Compared to the approach proposed by Rump, we managed to reduce the execution time by resorting to optimized floating-point BLAS3 routines as often as possible, by relaxing (enlarging) intervals when possible [45], and at the same time we managed to improve the accuracy of the results by using double-double computations only for well-chosen variables (following the approach by Demmel), without significant time penalty.
-This work has been done with H. D. Nguyen [4] during his PhD thesis supervised by G. Villard and myself.
+Compared to the approach proposed by Rump, we managed to reduce the execution time by resorting to optimized floating-point BLAS3 routines as often as possible, by relaxing (enlarging) intervals when possible [50], and at the same time we managed to improve the accuracy of the results by using double-double computations only for well-chosen variables (following the approach by Demmel), without significant time penalty.
+This work has been done with H. D. Nguyen [6] during his PhD thesis supervised by G. Villard and myself.

 With H.D.
-Nguyen, we proposed new algorithms for the product of matrices, either with floating-point or with interval coefficients, that offer a tradeoff between the accuracy (the width) of the result and the execution time [45], in line with results by Rump et al. Bounds on the overestimation due to roundoff errors have been determined for several such algorithms by P. Théveny during his PhD thesis.
-These bounds are tight and have been experimentally confirmed [30].
+Nguyen, we proposed new algorithms for the product of matrices, either with floating-point or with interval coefficients, that offer a tradeoff between the accuracy (the width) of the result and the execution time [50], in line with results by Rump et al. Bounds on the overestimation due to roundoff errors have been determined for several such algorithms by P. Théveny during his PhD thesis.
+These bounds are tight and have been experimentally confirmed [34].

-Further experiments also illustrate the influence of the numerical condition number on the accuracy of the interval results [16].
+For the computation of iterated powers of a matrix, different approaches have been compared, and in particular Lohner's approach based on the QR decomposition - which is the most accurate in many cases - and an approach based on the SVD decomposition [2].
+Further experiments also illustrate the influence of the numerical condition number on the accuracy of the interval results [19].
 Floating-point and interval behaviors remain similar also for so-called "compensated" algorithms.